VolodymyrVdovyn/Movie_REST/README.md

 # Backend part of site with films.
-Wrote on DRF
+Wrote on Django REST framework

 Clone this project to your computer: